Lawyer: Trump exceeded power by reversing Obama drilling ban

-ANCHORAGE, Alaska (AP) — A lawyer says President Donald Trump exceeded his power when he signed an executive order reversing a ban on offshore drilling in vast parts of the Arctic Ocean and dozens of underwater canyons in the Atlantic Ocean.
+ANCHORAGE, Alaska (AP) — President Donald Trump exceeded his power when he signed an executive order reversing a ban on offshore drilling in vast parts of the Arctic Ocean and dozens of underwater canyons in the Atlantic Ocean, an attorney argued in federal court on Friday.

-Erik Grafe, an attorney for the environmental group Earthjustice, made the argument Friday in federal court in Anchorage.
+Erik Grafe, an Alaska-based attorney for the environmental group Earthjustice, said Trump acted without the authority of Congress or the Constitution when he reversed President Barack Obama’s drilling ban.

-Environmental groups are challenging Trump’s reversal of President Barack Obama’s ban on offshore petroleum drilling in the region.

-Grafe said the law allows presidents to withdraw land from offshore drilling, not add land.
-He says only Congress has that authority.
+Grafe, the lead attorney in a lawsuit backed by nearly a dozen environmental groups, contends the Outer Continental Shelf Lands Act only allows presidents to remove lands under consideration for development, not add them back in.
+Only Congress has that authority, he said.

+“President Trump has attempted unilaterally to undo protections that President Obama put in place.
+And our argument is that that action is unlawful because he lacks constitutional authority and he lacks authority from Congress,” Grafe told reporters outside the courtroom in U.S. District Court in Anchorage.

 Most Read Business Stories

-Note: This story has been corrected to show Wood’s title as acting assistant attorney general.